Clinical Trials (PDQ®)

 Further Study Information

-I. To estimate the event-free survival (EFS) in pediatric patients with stage I (non-PFH, non-SCU) and stage II (non-SCU) hepatoblastoma treated with surgical resection followed by 2 courses of cisplatin, fluorouracil, and vincristine (C5V).
+I. To estimate the event-free survival (EFS) in children with stage I (non-pure fetal histology [PFH], non-small cell undifferentiated [SCU]) and stage II (non-SCU) hepatoblastoma treated with surgical resection followed by 2 cycles of cisplatin, fluorouracil, and vincristine sulfate (C5V).

 II.
-To determine the feasibility and toxicity of adding doxorubicin hydrochloride to the chemotherapy regimen of C5V for pediatric patients with intermediate-risk hepatoblastoma.
+To determine the feasibility and toxicity of adding doxorubicin hydrochloride to the chemotherapy regimen of C5V for children with intermediate-risk hepatoblastoma.

 III.
-To estimate the response rate to vincristine and irinotecan hydrochloride in previously untreated pediatric patients with high-risk, metastatic hepatoblastoma.
+To estimate the response rate to vincristine (vincristine sulfate), irinotecan (irinotecan hydrochloride), and temsirolimus in previously untreated children with high-risk, metastatic hepatoblastoma.

 V. To foster the collection of tumor tissue and biologic samples to facilitate translational research and to provide data that may aid in risk-adapted approaches for subsequent clinical trials.

 I. To estimate the EFS of patients with stage I PFH treated with surgery alone.
 II.
-To determine whether liver transplantation (OLT) can be accomplished after successful referral and completion of 4 courses of initial chemotherapy.
+To determine whether orthotopic liver transplantation (OLT) can be accomplished after successful referral and completion of 4 cycles of initial chemotherapy.

 III.
 To estimate the 2-year EFS for patients once identified as candidates for possible OLT, the 2-year EFS for patients referred to a transplant center that are resected without OLT, and the 2-year EFS for patients referred to a transplant center who receive OLT.

 IV.
-To register pediatric patients with hepatoblastoma who receive OLT with PLUTO (Pediatric Liver Unresectable Tumor Observatory), an international cooperative registry for pediatric patients transplanted for liver tumors.
+To register children with hepatoblastoma who receive OLT with PLUTO (Pediatric Liver Unresectable Tumor Observatory), an international cooperative registry for children transplanted for liver tumors.

 V. To determine if PRETEXT grouping can predict tumor resectability.
 VI.
 To monitor the concordance between institutional assessment of PRETEXT grouping and PRETEXT grouping as performed by expert panel review.